We're continuing to transition to the new health regions.

 Read the patient and service user partnership proposal

 This proposal has been informed by submissions from patients and service users.
-It has also been informed by patient and service user partnership workshops in 2023.
+It has also been informed by patient and service user partnership workshops.
 The proposal mainly focusses on:

 - patient and service user representation